opnsense/docs/source/manual/how-tos/shaper_bufferbloat.rst

 limit
 ^^^^^^^^^^^^^^^^^^^
 Default limit size of 10240 packets is to much.
-The creators recommended value 1000 for sub 10Gbit/s connections.
-The default limit will never reached for sub 10Gbit/s WAN connections.
+The creators recommended value 1000 for sub 10 Gbit/s connections.
+The default limit will never reached for sub 10 Gbit/s WAN connections.
 Before that could happen FQ_CoDel would already take action.
 So it's healthy to reduce limit.

 The over-large packet limit leads to bad results during slow start on some benchmarks.
 Reducing it too low could impact new flow start.

 However there is a problem with FQ_CoDel implementation in FreeBSD (as well OpenBSD), that causes CPU hogging and excessive logging, this is more visible when set to 1000.
-Which causes a backpush and additional unwanted latency.
+Which causes a back pressure and additional unwanted latency.

 **For now its best to have limit at default.**

 ..
 Note::

-        There is already a BUG opened for this and an email chain from one of the CoDeL creators.
+        There is already a BUG opened for this and an email chain from one of the CoDel creators.
-        This problem is overall affecting the performance, its not specific only to limit parameter, and more so the more TCP flows are present
+        This problem is overall affecting the performance, its not specific only to limit parameter, and more so the more flows are present

 flows
 ^^^^^^^^^^^^^^^^^^^
 The "flows" parameter sets the number of queues into which the incoming packets are classified.
 Due to the stochastic nature of hashing, multiple flows may end up being hashed into the same slot.

-This parameter can be set only at initialisation time in the current implementation (needs reboot of device), since memory has to be allocated for the hash table.
+This parameter can be set only at initialization time in the current implementation (needs reboot of device), since memory has to be allocated for the hash table.

 ..
 Warning::